A Message From David Frommer

 The recommendation for a UNLV campus master plan update was presented to the Nevada Systems of Higher Education (NSHE) Board of Regents at its meeting Nov.
 29-30, 2012.
 The Board of Regents carefully deliberated on the campus master plan update recommendation and approved UNLV’s recommendation.

 The recommendation for the campus master plan update was the result of a deliberate and inclusive process.
-The fundamental principle guiding the planning process, as stated by President Neal Smatresk, was the development of a first-class environment that embraces our diverse and caring culture and that supports student success and faculty scholarship.
+The fundamental principle guiding the planning process, as stated by former President Neal Smatresk, was the development of a first-class environment that embraces our diverse and caring culture and that supports student success and faculty scholarship.
 An important cornerstone of this process was receiving input and feedback on campus master plan needs, concepts, and alternatives from the UNLV campus community, the Southern Nevada community, collaborative public entities, and our campus private partners.

 Your interest, input, and feedback was instrumental to UNLV’s success in developing a comprehensive and thoughtful campus master plan update that not only supports UNLV’s strategic vision, goals, principles and objectives, but also addresses the needs and interests of the UNLV campus community and of Southern Nevada.